Couples Counselling – Edmonton

 • Stonewalling – withdrawing to avoid conflict and punish the other person through distance.

-This video further explains The Four Horseman of the Apocalypse according to the Gottman Method.
+This video further explains the four key communication patterns according to the Gottman Method.

 Registered Psychologists